ibm-cloud-docs/codeengine/deploy.md

 ## Create a container image for {{site.data.keyword.codeengineshort}} applications
 {: #deploy-app-containerimage}

 To deploy applications in {{site.data.keyword.codeengineshort}}, you need to first create a container image that has all of the runtime artifacts your application needs in order to run, such as runtime libraries.
-You can use many different methods to create the image, such as using the Docker `docker build` command, but keep the following key things in mind.

-Your container image:
-   * Must have an HTTP server that is listening on port 8080.
-   * Must be downloadable from a publicly accessible image registry.

-You can build your app from source code by using the [build container images](/docs/codeengine?topic=codeengine-plan-build) feature available in {{site.data.keyword.codeengineshort}}.
+You can use many different methods to create the image, including building your app from source code by using the [build container images](/docs/codeengine?topic=codeengine-plan-build) feature available in {{site.data.keyword.codeengineshort}}.

 ### Deploying an application from console
 {: #deploy-app-console}

-The following steps describe how to deploy an application by using the {{site.data.keyword.codeengineshort}} console.
+Deploy an application by using the {{site.data.keyword.codeengineshort}} console.
 {: shortdesc}

 1. To work with a project, go to the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.